IAFIS

 Sirchie Acquisition Company

 Between different sources.
-Inter-source would be looking at or comparing the variance between
+Inter-source would be looking at or comparing the variance between different sources.

 See Intra-.